lamberta/devkit-doc/native/android-setup.md

 ### Supported Mobile Devices

-Nearly all Android cellphones and tablets are supported, including all devices powered by processors in the ARM9 family supporting the ARMv5TE(J) architecture.
+Nearly all Android cellphones and tablets are supported, including all devices powered by processors in the ARM9 family on the ARMv5TE(J) architecture.
 This means all TI OMAP processors.
-For example the first Motorola Droid phone was powered by a TI OMAP 3430 supporting the ARMv7 instruction set.
+For example the first Motorola Droid phone was powered by a TI OMAP 3430 built for the ARMv7 instruction set.

 Android version 2.2 (API level 8) is the minimum required version.
 The original Motorola Droid received an over-the-air update for this in late 2010.
 According to the [Android developer site](http://developer.android.com/about/dashboards/) only about 2.6% of cellphones that access Google Play are unsupported at this time by the Game Closure SDK.
 The first Android phone (the T-Mobile G1 / HTC Dream) is unsupported, as an example.